-IF YOU ARE NOT SURE AN ACTIVITY OR ORGANIZATION IS ACCEPTABLE FOR COMMUNITY SERVICE, YOU MUST RECEIVE PERMISSION IN WRITING, IN ADVANCE, FROM THE COMMUNITY SERVICE COORDINATOR, BEFORE BEGINNING THE ACTIVITY.
+IF YOU ARE NOT SURE AN ACTIVITY OR ORGANIZATION IS ACCEPTABLE FOR COMMUNITY SERVICE, AND THE ACTIVITY OR ORGANIZATION DOES NOT APPEAR ON THE LIST OF "APPROVED ORGANIZATIONS," YOU MUST RECEIVE PERMISSION IN WRITING, IN ADVANCE, FROM THE COMMUNITY SERVICE COORDINATOR, BEFORE BEGINNING THE ACTIVITY.
 Written permission for “Alternate Service” will be placed in your service folder.
 FAILURE TO DO SO MAY RESULT IN THOSE SERVICE HOURS NOT BEING COUNTED.
 Please speak with Mrs. Skantar or Ms. Frearson in advance if you have any questions about acceptable service, or to have an organization listed on our web page.

 - PLEASE REFER TO THE STATEMENT ON CHARITABLE GIVING (see link above) FROM THE FLORIDA CATHOLIC CONFERENCE OF BISHOPS FOR ADDITIONAL GUIDELINES FOR ACCEPTABLE SERVICE.
 CARDINAL NEWMAN HIGH SCHOOL COMPLIES WITH ALL GUIDELINES AND POLICIES OF THE CATHOLIC CHURCH.